The /etc/motd and /etc/issue files Explained

 Linux allows us to display messages before and after login at CLI.
-To display messages before and after login it uses two separate files.
+It uses two separate files for this.
 It uses the /etc/issue file to display messages before login.
-To display a message after login, it uses the /etc/motd file.
+It uses the /etc/motd file to display a message after login.

 Displaying banner before login